 Below are Camp Lejeune lawsuit updates.
-Go back to our main page Camp Lejeune Lawsuit Page for more recent updates.
+These are not all of the updates or the most recent updates.
+To the latest news, go back to our main page Camp Lejeune Lawsuit Page for November 2022 news and updates and more.

 August 8, 2022

 The PACT Act will be signed by President Biden on Wednesday in the Rose Garden.

 The cloture motion to expedite the revised PACT Act is scheduled for a vote in the Senate today.
 The cloture motion on the first version of the PACT Act passed by a vote of 76-23 and a similar result is expected today.
 If the motion passes, the PACT Act will be set for a final vote tomorrow.

 Yesterday we finally saw significant progress in the Senate on final passage of the revised version of the PACT Act.
 After a day of debate over various amendment proposals, Senator Chuck Schumer (D-NY) ended the day by filing a cloture motion to end any further debate over the bill and expedite the final approval vote.
 This is a very good indication that the bill will get passed before Congress leaves for vacation at the end of this week.
 A similar cloture motion was passed on the previous version of the PACT.